 Your child’s grandparents may have strong opinions about boundaries, and it’s tough for some to respect their child as a parent.
 If you’re willing to stand with your spouse and have some tough conversations, you can help everyone transition to this new phase in everyone’s relationship.

-There was no one else in my dad’s world compared to his granddaughters.
-“My little angels” he would call them.
+No one else in my dad’s world compared to his granddaughters.
+“My little angels,” he would call them.
 Which I thought was great, except he tended to be extremely lenient with them.
 Like when they wanted ice cream.
 Which was all the time.
 Or when they wanted a toy.
 Nothing was too good for his little angels (or too much, or too often.)

 What resulted was some tension and a lot of disagreement.
 I wanted to teach my children the value of moderation, patience, and the lesson in life that you don’t always get what you want.
 But it seemed when they were with my dad, those lessons were off the table.

 So what do you do when grandparents seem to want to undermine all the good things you’re trying to do with your parenting?

 The first thing to know is that you’re not alone.
 In a national poll asking parents of children ages 0-18 about parenting disagreements with grandparents, conducted by C.S.
 Mott Children’s Hospital, a vast majority of the families (89%) reported their kids saw a grandparent often or occasionally.
 And, out of those families, 43% said they had either minor or major disagreements with the grandparents about parenting choices: either the grandparents were too lenient, too tough, or both.
 That’s a significant number.

 The most common disagreements included: issues of discipline (at #1), meals and snacks, TV and screen time, manners, and matters of health and safety—all very important parenting issues.

 You may very well relate with the above families, especially in our current climate.
 At the moment, COVID-19 has upset many work and school schedules, prompting many grandparents to watch the kiddos while parents return to their physical workplace.